thma/LtuPatternFactory/README.md

     from n = n : from (n + 1)
 ```

-This is a recursive definition of a list of numbers starting with n=1 and adding a list starting at n+1.
+This is a recursive definition of a list holding all natural numbers.
 As this recursion has no termination criteria it will never terminate!

 What will happen when we start to use `ints` in our code?